NSW Combined High Schools Sports Association Handbook

 Where no admission is charged for spectators, the home school shall be responsible for the payment of referees.

-In country regions, referees shall also be entitled to claim actual travelling expenses incurred.
+In country associations, referees shall also be entitled to claim actual travelling expenses incurred.

-In rounds 1-8 recommended referees and touch judge fees shall be:
+As a guide, in rounds 1-8 recommended referees and touch judge fees may be:

 University Challenge Shield $20.00

 W.G.
 Buckley Challenge Shield $15.00